 By 1897, John J. Jordan was the saloon-keeper at the tavern, though it’s unclear whether or not he was there from the start.
 What is more clear is that the two-story Romanesque Revival corner bar was designed by Otto Strack.
 A beloved architect of Capt.
 Pabst, Strack designed The Pabst Theater and the Pabst World’s Fair pavilion that is now the entrance and gift shop of The Pabst Mansion.

-In his research, Hicks says he found that Strack designed four Pabst tied houses, two of which were lost to fire.
+Research by a former employee found that Strack designed four Pabst tied houses, two of which were lost to fire.
 The other remaining one, he says, is the crenelated Gothic former Charles Jacobus saloon in Tosa Village that is now home to Ristorante Bartolotta.

 Interestingly, there is a 1940s-era addition on the back, built atop what Regano says was a beer garden and she can show you were the exit out to the garden was at the back of the bar.
 But look outside and you’ll see that the 1890 foundation sits below the addition.
 Old photographs confirm that the rusticated stone foundation was there as a base for the beer garden.